buttonsrtoys/mvvm_plus/README.md

 Either way, listeners passed to `get` are automatically removed when your ViewModel instance is disposed.

+## But what about ValueNotifiers?

+Rather than listening to a whole model, sometimes you want finer granularity and only want to listen to a value of the model.
+That's where the Flutter `ValueNotifier` comes in.
+You can register a `ValueNotifier`:

+    Registrar.register<MyValueNotifier>(instance: myValueNotifier);

+And you `get` or `listenTo` to the `ValueNotifier` the same as a registered `ViewModel` (because they are both subclasses of `ChangeNotifier`):

+    final value = listenTo<MyValueNotifier>();

 ## That's it!

-The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `get_mvvm` classes typically are.
+The [example app](https://github.com/buttonsrtoys/view/tree/main/example) demos much of the above functionality and shows how small and organized `mvvm_plus` classes typically are.

-If you have questions or suggestions on anything `get_mvvm`, please do not hesitate to contact me.
+If you have questions or suggestions on anything `mvvm_plus`, please do not hesitate to contact me.